 Jacky Rosen is running for the U.S. Senate to fight for the working families of Nevada, the state she has called home for over 35 years.
 When she was growing up, she learned the importance of public service from her father, a veteran of the Korean War.
 Jacky was the first in her family to graduate from college, and she worked two jobs and took out student loans to help her achieve that goal.
-Jacky’s first job as a computer programmer didn’t pay enough to cover her bills, and she experienced pay discrimination when her superiors provided larger raises to male colleagues, so she worked as a banquet waitress on weekends to make ends meet.
-Jacky was a proud member of the local Culinary Workers Union — an experience that inspires her advocacy for working families.
-As her career progressed, Jacky enjoyed success as a computer programmer and software developer before becoming a caregiver and advocate for parents and her in-laws as they went through their aging process as she raised her own family.
+Jacky’s first job as a computer programmer didn’t pay enough to cover her bills, and she experienced pay discrimination when her superiors provided larger raises to male colleagues.
+She worked as a banquet waitress on weekends to make ends meet, and was a proud member of the local Culinary Workers Union.
+As her career progressed, Jacky enjoyed success as a computer programmer and software developer before becoming a caregiver and advocate for parents and her in-laws as they went through their aging process and as she raised her own family.
 In 2014, after a lifetime of volunteering, Jacky became president of her synagogue, dedicating her time to building community and helping those in need.
-Under Jacky’s leadership, her congregation developed strong interfaith relationships with other communities in Southern Nevada, engaged in important political discussions, and provided support to local individuals and families struggling to get by.
 Last cycle, Jacky quickly mounted a strong campaign to flip an open seat and give Southern Nevada women and families a voice in Congress.
 In spite of the millions the GOP spent against her, Jacky beat the odds to turn Nevada’s 3rd District blue in 2016 — an outlier in a tough year for Democrats across the country.
 As Nevadans’ civil rights, access to health care, and economic security are under attack like never before, she is a fearless champion for Nevada’s working families.
 Jacky is running for the U.S. Senate to continue fighting back against the outrageous attempts to roll back the progress we’ve fought so hard to make — and to heal this country and keep us moving forward.

 A community leader dedicated to social justice